kygx-legend/kygx-legend.github.com/_posts/2013-02-20-git-learning.md

 ---
 layout: post
 title: "Git Learning"
-description: "A Simple Guide"
+summary: "A Simple Guide"
-category:
+category: git
-tags: [Git, Github]
 ---

 * This is not the whole guide, just tell you how to use git by a new user.
 If you want to know more, please go __[this page][google]__.